 In this stage of model building, we will build a model where it is able to identify the risk level associated with the clause statement.
 So again we will train this model using our pre-trained language model.
 Once it is trained this will help us to identify which risk level it is in terms of Red Risk, Yellow Risk, and Blue Risk.

 The final model we will use to recognize what are the playbooks associated with a particular clause and risk.
 So we will again train on our language model with the dataset we prepared in the data annotation step to recognize the rules associated with a statement.
 This model will help us to tell what are rules prescribed in the playbook for a particular selected clause.

 Once we have all the models trained, we will deploy them to build the end-to-end solution.
 So the final deployment model will work as follows:

-Once all the models are processed, it will return the highlighted risks with it’s colour code and we can see what playbook rule it violated based on the risk it poses.
+Once all the models are processed, it will return the highlighted risks with its color code and we can see what playbook rule is violated based on the risk it poses.